Crazywater/knuffiworkout/README.md

 Instructions can be found on the [Flutter homepage](https://flutter.io/android-release/) under "Signing the app".

 ## Feature wishlist
-* Use charts_flutter instead of custom drawn charts
 * Presets for other popular workouts (5x5, Starting Strength, ...)